efrei-paris-sud/2020-H-Team-of-2/lab/4/Exercise/1/README.md

 ## Installing ESP32 Add-on in Arduino IDE & Upload blinking LED code

-After installing the ESP32, we just need to put the same code the same way as the Lab 1.
+After installing the ESP32, we just need to put the same code the same way as the [Lab 1](https://github.com/efrei-paris-sud/2020-H-Team-of-2/tree/main/lab/1/Exercise/1).
 We just need to change the pin of LED we choose on the ESP 32.
-After that we charge the code on the ESP 32 and it's working fine
+After that we charge the code on the ESP 32 and it's working fine.

-There is no issue during this exercice
+There was no issue during this exercice.

 ## Code provided